d6y/lift-cookbook/docs/0200-Html/0500-avoiding-cache.md

 Problem
 -------

 You've modified CSS or JavaScript in your application, but web browsers have cached your resources and are using the older versions.
+You'd like to avoid this browser caching.

 Solution
 --------